fluxcd/community/community-roles.md

 Maintainership in the [CORE-MAINTAINERS file](https://github.com/fluxcd/community/blob/main/CORE-MAINTAINERS) trickles down to all other Flux 2-related repositories which means that maintainers mentioned there are also maintainers in all other repositories.

-In addition to maintaining `flux2` and Flux 2-related repositories, this team serves as escalation point for the overall project, and anything not easily managed by the Maintainers of each git repository.
+In addition to maintaining `flux2` and Flux 2-related repositories, this team serves as escalation point for the overall project, and anything not easily managed by the Maintainers of each Git repository.

 This team drives the direction, values and governance of the overall project.